AdrianNunez/AdrianNunez.github.io/_posts/2017-09-28-hardware-use.md

 ## RAM memory

-To control the use of RAM we make use of the psutil python package, you can install it via pip:
+To control the occupied space in RAM we make use of the "psutil" python package, you can install it via pip:

 {% highlight ruby %}
 pip install psutil